jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 everyone waits for someone else to speak and there are times when multiple people try to speak at the same time.
 It is terrible.

-This is I recommend using video chat.
+This is why I recommend using video chat.
 Video conferences allow you to see the other people on the call and you can pick up on physical cues.
 These cues make all the difference and vastly improve communication in the meeting.